mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Give a friendly minion on your opponent's starting side of the battlefield +5/+5.

 name:     White Asp
-text:     Your General gains +3 Attack.
+text:     Your General gains +3⚔️.
 Whenever your General destroys a minion, summon a 3/3 **Blazing Spine Wall** on that space.

 name:     Whyte Drake
 text:     **Flying**